Tretinoin and Salicylic Acid: How to Use Them Together

 Generally, it is best to avoid using tretinoin and salicylic acid together as the combination can irritate skin and cause dryness.

-However, there is some research that demonstrates the safe and effective use of salicylic acid and tretinoin together.
+However, some research demonstrates the safe and effective use of salicylic acid and tretinoin together.

 For example, one study showed that combining tretinoin cream and salicylic acid cleansing pads improved acne with no added irritation.